 Please be aware, you still need to attend (or pay) for some services e.g.

 - Non-Medicare services like Medicals, Travel, or insurance paperwork

 - Procedure or treatment room services like immunisations or vaccinations

 - Workcover (whilst your claim is pending)

 Any Australian with a Medicare card can access telehealth services via phone or videoconference.
-This is a temporary measure until 31 December 2021 and different requirements may apply after this date.

 More information is available in the Department of Health- Patient Factsheet